cav71/argparse-ng/MAINTAINER.md

 Push into origin
 ```
     git push --set-upstream origin $(git branch --show-current)
 ```

 #### tag a commit with N.M.O
-this will close the N.M.O branch and creates a release.
+This will close the N.M.O branch and creates a new release.
 ```
     git tag -m release release/A.B.C
+    git push origin release/A.B.C
 ```